 When Civil War broke out Sir John fled abroad, and his son, another Sir John Coke, followed him in 1648.
 The younger Coke died in exile, and his heir had to buy back the family estates from Parliament.
 A later Coke, Colonel Sir John Coke, raised a troop of horse in the 1688 revolt that put William and Mary on the throne.
 He was rewarded by being named the 1st Duke of Devonshire in 1694.

-As for the house, the most impressive room is the Drawing Room, built to a symmetrical plan, especially laid out to accommodate several very large portraits by Sir Godfrey Kneller.
+As for the house, the most impressive room is the Drawing Room, built to a symmetrical plan, specially laid out to accommodate several very large portraits by Sir Godfrey Kneller.